lesovsky/pgscv/README.md

 ### Development and contribution
 - pgSCV is open-source software.
-- All features implemented are focused to Weaponry needs.
+- All features implemented are focused for Weaponry needs.
-- All contributions should be proposed with tests.
+- All contributions should be proposed with detailed explanation and with tests.

 ### License
 BSD-3.
 See [LICENSE](./LICENSE) for more details.